memery/memery-legacy/plugins/README.md

 Licensing
 ---------

-All code is licensed under the following three-clause BSD license:
+All plugins are licensed under the following three-clause BSD license and copyrighted to their respecive authors:

-    Copyright (c) 2012, kqr, nycz
+    Copyright (c) 2012, plugin authors
     All rights reserved.

     Redistribution and use in source and binary forms, with or without